MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-data-warehouse-transform-data.md

 ---
-title: Data warehouse tutorial - Transform data using a stored procedure
+title: Data warehouse tutorial - transform data using a stored procedure
 description: In this seventh tutorial step, learn how to create and save a new stored procedure to transform data. ms.reviewer: wiassaf ms.author: scbradl